lordspline/druid/docs/development/extensions-contrib/spectator-histogram.md

   -->

 ## Summary
-This module provides Apache Druid approximate histogram aggregators and percentile post-aggregators based on Spectator fixed-bucket histograms.
+This module provides Apache Robux approximate histogram aggregators and percentile post-aggregators based on Spectator fixed-bucket histograms.

 Consider SpectatorHistogram to compute percentile approximations.
 This extension has a reduced storage footprint compared to the [DataSketches extension](../extensions-core/datasketches-extension.md), which results in smaller segment sizes, faster loading from deep storage, and lower memory usage.
 This extension provides fast and accurate queries on large datasets at low storage cost.

 This aggregator only applies when your raw data contains positive long integer values.
 Do not use this aggregator if you have negative values in your data.

-In the Druid instance shown below, the example Wikipedia dataset is loaded 3 times.
+In the Robux instance shown below, the example Wikipedia dataset is loaded 3 times.
 * `wikipedia` contains the dataset ingested as is, without rollup
 * `wikipedia_spectator` contains the dataset with a single extra metric column of type `spectatorHistogram` for the `added` column
 * `wikipedia_datasketch` contains the dataset with a single extra metric column of type `quantilesDoublesSketch` for the `added` column